 Greyhound Compassion was established in 2001 by a small group of owners of rescued greyhound who were horrified by the plight of the racing greyhounds, the majority of whom are bred in Ireland and exported to the UK.

-We came to realise that tens of thousands of these gentle dogs – the canine commodity of the gambling industry serving the nation’s greyhound racetracks – were going missing, changing hands in car parks without any trace by the industry’s regulatory body, or filling up spaces in places like Battersea Dogs’ Home, the RSPCA and the DogsTrust.
+We came to realise that tens of thousands of these gentle dogs – the canine commodity of the gambling industry serving the nation’s greyhound racetracks – were going missing, changing hands in car parks or public houses without any trace by the industry’s regulatory body, or filling up spaces in places like Battersea Dogs’ Home, the RSPCA and the DogsTrust.

 We learned about the excessive number of treatable injuries which went untreated or resulted in greyhounds being put to sleep because he or she was of no further commercial value to the racing industry.
 We could not stand by and see this happen.